Updated: March 5, 2026

 Are you considering relocating to Portugal and seeking out your ideal rental property?
-If so, you’ll want to make sure you protect yourself from potential pitfalls that could trip you up.
+If so, you’ll want to make sure you protect yourself from potential rental pitfalls that could trip you up.

-In this guide, we delve into red flags to look out for when renting property in Portugal, including how to avoid common rental scams that could cost you financially and complicate your move.
+In this rental survival guide, we delve into red flags to look out for when renting property in Portugal, including how to avoid common rental scams that could cost you financially and complicate your move.

 1. Not Having a Written Contract

-renting in portugal contractParticularly in major cities, such as Lisbon and Porto, it is quite common to find rentals on the market that will not give you a written contract.
+cascais apartmentsParticularly in major cities, such as Lisbon and Porto, it is quite common to find rentals on the market that will not give you a written contract.
 Rental contracts protect both parties, so make sure that your potential landlord gives you an official rental contract.
 Without one, you lack protection that can lead to legal problems further down the line.

 They will be able to catch things that you may not notice and ensure that the contract is fair for both parties, alongside walking you through the legal processes of renting.
 You can check for legal representation on the Ordem dos Advogados website.